microsoft/VerifiableCredential-SDK-Android/README.md

 ![Tests Passing](https://img.shields.io/azure-devops/tests/verifiable-credentials/VerifiableCredential/3)
 ![Open Issued](https://img.shields.io/github/issues/microsoft/VerifiableCredential-SDK-Android)

-This SDK is used in the [Microsoft Authenticator app](https://www.microsoft.com/en-us/account/authenticator) in order to interact with [verifiable credentials](https://www.w3.org/TR/vc-data-model/) and [Dezentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) on the [ION network](https://github.com/decentralized-identity/ion).
-It can be integrated with any app to provide interactions with Verifiable Credentials.
+This SDK is used in the [Microsoft Authenticator app](https://www.microsoft.com/en-us/account/authenticator) in order to interact with [verifiable credentials](https://www.w3.org/TR/vc-data-model/) and [Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) on the [ION network](https://github.com/decentralized-identity/ion).
+It can be integrated with any app to provide interactions using verifiable credentials.

 # Verifiable Credentials